Fuck History, Let’s Dance: Richard Avedon in Paris, 1956

 Three years after Avedon, Jean-Luc Godard also filmed a couple walking down the street in Paris, this time the Champs-Élysées shot with a camera hidden in a bread cart.
 By doing so he incorporates the passersby who happen to be casually strolling down the street on a beautiful spring day in 1959, including one man trying to sell something to Jean-Paul Belmondo and Jean Seberg as they flirt and talk.
 In the Godard film, as well as in the Avedon picture, they are actors, but Godard has has done something very important that Avedon failed to do.
 He seized the opportunity to shoot his film guerrilla style on the streets.
 Godard said he shot his film in the style of cinéma vérité, as if making of a documentary about the making of a gangster film.
 In effect Godard merges Avedon’s romanticism with Cartier-Bresson’s attention to quotidian historical detail, and therein lies the charm and part of the genius of Breathless (1959).

 What makes Avedon’s dismissal of the historical so damming is that in subsequent years American advertising, art, and fashion photography deviated only very slightly from the a-historical program outlined by Avedon in 1956.
-His photograph is a kind of template of an American idea, or ideal, that although he did not invent - it was prevalent at the time in Europe and the USA - he used it without reflecting on its consequences.
-Its power is so pervasive and pernicious that it persists, in one form or another, to this day.
-To Avedon’s credit, he would be one of the first to move away from the artificiality and aversion to historical realities.
+His photograph is a kind of template of an American idea, or ideal, that although he did not invent - it existed in embryo form - he used it without reflecting on its consequences.
+Its power - a life-affirming eroticized charm made into an image - is so pervasive and pernicious that it persists, in one form or another, to this day.
+To Avedon’s credit, he would be one of the first to move away from the artificiality and aversion to historical realities that the image imposes as a fait accompli.

 The dark side to this concept is clear when we remember that 1956 was the year that the war in Vietnam passed from French to American hands.
 This was the year the South Vietnamese, with American backing, refused to hold elections (that would probably have been won by the Communists) and thereby set the stage for an attack by Communist-led guerrillas known as the Vietcong.
 It was also the year Graham Greene published "The Quiet American" in the United States, a brilliant and prescient indictment of colonial greed, moral corruption, and predatory sexuality in Southeast Asia.
 Greene’s novel remains unsurpassed as a moral critique of the war in the form of fiction.
 Avedon himself traveled to Vietnam in 1971 and said, “... all of the people that I have photographed in the last year and a half have been affected by Vietnam – as has all of American life.
 Vietnam is an extension – unfortunately – of everything sick in America.”(3)